Zindiks/react-component-whiteboard/docs/GRID_SYSTEM.md

 1. Keep grid enabled for better component alignment
 2. Use snap-to-grid for precise positioning
-3. Grid size (20px) works well for most components
+3. Choose appropriate grid size for your workflow (20px is optimal for most components)
-4. Grid opacity automatically adapts to zoom level
+4. Enable dynamic sizing for better visibility at all zoom levels
 5. Switch between line and dotted styles based on preference
+6. Grid opacity automatically adapts to zoom level

 ### Performance